Platforms Are Not a Business Plan

 They can disappear your reach overnight.

-When your business depends on something you don’t control, growth feels anxious instead of stable.
+When your business depends too heavily on something you do not control, growth feels anxious instead of stable.

 In the AllieVerse OS, Creator-First means the creator is the core asset.